 - Giant planet formation: overview of D'Angelo, Durison, & Lissauer chapter in Exoplanets (p.
-319) - Two "competing" models: (1) core accretion and (2) gravitational instability - (1) Core accretion begins w/ terrestrial-planet-formation-like process buildup of planetesimals from dust and is followed by accretion of gaseous envelope from protoplanetary disk. - Dust grains coagulate into larger particles, which settle to disk midplane - Grain coagulation process may be accelerated if grains develop "mantles" (coatings) of volatile ices (H2O, CO)...hence observers are in hot pursuit of evidence for "snow lines" in disks - cm-sized particles eventually (somehow!) aggregate into km-size bodies: planetesimals - planetesimals grow into embryos via pair-wise collisions - Big Mamma embryos tend to sweep up all smaller planetesimals in their orbital region - When escape velocity from surface of embryo exceeds local thermal speed of disk gas, the gas can accrete onto the embryo - we would then call this embryo a giant planet core, and the accreted gas begins to form an atmosphere, and eventually, its envelope - If protoplanet's radiation trapping becomes efficient, then it can't inhibit further accretion; pressure no longer balances gravitational force, and the envelope contracts rapidly $\rightarrow$ envelope "collapse" - above "feedback loop" facilitates rapid accretion; planet is now in "runaway accretion" phase, regulated only by available disk gas in its vicinity
+319), supplemented by selected M. Wyatt slides ("4. planet formation") - Again, planets form in disks (see Wyatt slide 6).
+Two "competing" models: (1) core accretion and (2) gravitational instability - (1) Core accretion begins w/ terrestrial-planet-formation-like process buildup of planetesimals from dust and is followed by accretion of gaseous envelope from protoplanetary disk. - Dust grains coagulate into larger particles (Wyatt slide 7), which settle to disk midplane (Wyatt slide 9) - Grain coagulation process may be accelerated if grains develop "mantles" (coatings) of volatile ices (H2O, CO)...hence observers are in hot pursuit of evidence for "snow lines" in disks - cm-sized particles eventually (somehow!) aggregate into km-size bodies: planetesimals (Wyatt slides 10, 11) - >km-sized planetesimals are compacted by their own gravity; can transition from "orderly growth," sweeping up disk material along orbit, to "runaway growth" phase, involving gravitational focusing (Wyatt slide 17) - planetesimals grow into embryos via pair-wise collisions (Wyatt slide 20); larger embryos Wyatt uses accepted term "oligarchs," but I prefer Big Mamma planetesimals tend to sweep up all smaller planetesimals in their orbital region - When escape velocity from surface of embryo exceeds local thermal speed of disk gas, the gas can accrete onto the embryo - we would then call this embryo a giant planet core, and the accreted gas begins to form an atmosphere, and eventually, its envelope (Wyatt slide 24)